MaastrichtU-IDS/dsri-documentation/applications/webdav/README.md

 ## License

-This is part of the DSRI documentation and templates maintained by the Institute of Data Science at Maastricht University.
+This is part of the DSRI documentation and templates maintained by the University Library at Maastricht University.